I am Jeni…

 I received a BS in Biological Sciences and a BA in Studio Art while minoring in German language from the University of Maryland.
 Most recently, I graduated with my second masters in the Business of Art and Design from the Maryland Institute College of Art (MICA).
 In the past, I served as a scientific illustrator and research associate in entomology for the Smithsonian Institution in Washington, DC within the National Museum of Natural History.

-I started metal-smithing and creating handmade jewelry over a decade ago.
+My metalsmithing journey started as I learned how to create handmade jewelry nearly 2 decades ago.
 It was quite by accident.
-I started taking classes in jewelry-making in Boston, MA.
+I started taking creative enrichment classes in Boston, MA.
+I reluctantly signed up for the always “sold out” jewelry class, questioning, “what’s the big deal?”
 I didn’t know what I was getting myself into really.
 I thought I was going to be working with beads and wire.
 The first day of class my instructor fired up the torch and handed it to me.
-I was smitten ever since.Â
+Intimidated at first, I was smitten ever since.

-customized
+customized adornments

 After many years of experimenting in techniques such as soldering, electroforming, casting, enameling, granulation, die-forming and etching, I began to create my first production line centered around blossoms and cicadas.
 I decided to launch my nature inspired jewelry line in 2016.
 Now and then I update my production-line with new ideas and experiments from the studio.
 My latest line incorporates recycled materials such as school supplies, tins and courtesy cards.